AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/dynamic-media/about-image-video-profiles.md

 <!-- LEAVE IN PLACE, MAY BE USED IN THE FUTURE

 Batch size is the number of assets that are amalgamated into a single IPS (Dynamic Media's Image Production System) job.
-When you run the Scene7: Reprocess Assets workflow, the job is triggered on IPS.
+When you run the Dynamic Media Reprocess workflow, the job is triggered on IPS.
 The number of IPS jobs that are triggered is based on the total number of assets in the folder, divided by the batch size.
 For example, suppose you had a folder with 150 assets and a batch size of 50.
 In this case, three IPS jobs are triggered.
 The assets are updated when the entire batch size (50 in our example) is processed in IPS.
 The job then moves onto the next IPS job and so on until complete.
 If you increase the batch size, you may notice a longer delay with assets getting updated.

 -->

 **Pour retraiter des ressources Dynamic Media dans un dossier :**

-1. Dans [!DNL Experience Manager], à partir de la page des Ressources, accédez à un dossier de ressources auquel un profil d’image ou vidéo est affecté et pour lequel vous souhaitez appliquer le workflow **Scene7 : Retraiter les ressources**.
+1. Dans [!DNL Experience Manager], à partir de la page Ressources, accédez à un dossier de ressources auquel un profil d’image ou vidéo est affecté et pour lequel vous souhaitez appliquer l’événement **Retraitement Dynamic Media** workflow.

    Le nom du profil s’affiche directement sous le nom du dossier dans le Mode Carte lorsque le Profil d’image ou le Profil vidéo lui est affecté.